michelcrypt4d4mus/log-thyself/README.md

-# MacOS Log Collector
+# Computer, Logy Thyself!
-Parses MacOS system logs and logs from Objective-See's new tools into a database where they can be analyzed far more easily.
+Parses MacOS system logs and logs from Objective-See's new tools based on Apple's new security efforts into a postgres database where they can be analyzed far more easily.
 Useful if you think you're being monitored/hacked/etc. but probably has other uses.

 ### Why would I want to do this?
 I wrote this because I was suspicious that my macs were being hacked.
 MacOS only keeps ~5-60m of logs on hand depending on what you're doing, even less if you use the more verbose logging style.
 And they aren't in a particularly easy to analyze format either.

-For those of us who know how to interact with a sequel friendly database, this makes analysis much, much easier.
-Also if you hire a security professional to audit your system because you suspect you've been hacked, the people you hire will love you if you can give them this data.
+For those of us who know how to interact with an SQL database having the data available in this form makes analysis much, much easier.
+Also I suspect if you hire a security professional to audit your system because you fear you've been hacked, the people you hire will love you if you can give them this data.

 # Installation

 1. Checkout or download the code.
-(For the `git`-disabled, click the green "Code" button above, click "download zip" or similar, and unzip it.
-Advice you don't have to take: put the resulting folder somewhere sensible.)
+For the less git enabled among us, click the green "Code" button above, click "download zip" or similar, and unzip it. (_Advice you don't have to take: put the resulting folder somewhere sensible._)
 2. If you have `homebrew`, `ruby 3.1`, and `postgresql` setup already, skip to the next step.
-If you _don't_ have those things (of if you have no idea what those things are), do this:
+If you _don't_ have those things (of if you have no idea what those things are), don't worry, we can still do this.
+There's a script that should set up everything for you but you have to get in Terminal and run it.
     1. Go to the `Applications/Utilities` folder on your Mac.
     2. Click `Terminal`.
-(If you've never run terminal before, congratulations.
-You are now officially inside your computer.)
+(If you've never run terminal before, congratulations: you are now officially inside your computer)
-    3. Change the current directory in Terminal typing `cd ` and then dragging the folder you downloaded this to onto the terminal.
+    3. Change the current directory (AKA "folder") in Terminal by typing `cd ` and then dragging the folder you downloaded this to onto the terminal.
 It should populate a bunch of text - the location of the folder you dragged in.
-Press enter.
+Press enter and your terminal window will be in a new directory.
 3. Run `scripts/initial_setup.sh` from the project directory.
 This will (hopefully) install the prerequisites and set up the database.

 ### Installation As Continually Running Process